 You cannot go to Oxford and not visit one of the most iconic and possibly most photographed buildings in the city, the Rad Cam (or actually the full name, The Radcliffe Camera).

 Built in the 1700s, it’s possibly one of the oldest examples of a round library in England.
 Every time I visit Oxford, I always have to see the Rad Cam, there’s just something about it.
 I suppose, like going to London and seeing Big Ben or the Eiffel Tower in Paris.

-Now, the only real way to go inside the Rad Cam is by joining one extended tours of the Bodleian library that you can book with the library itself.
+Now, the only real way to go inside the Rad Cam is by joining one of the amazing tours around Bodleian library and other key places near the library itself.